comparchsa/comparchmentoring/README.md

-# CASA : CALM website source
+# CASA:CALM website source

 This repository contains the source code for our CALM website.
 Build in Ruby and Jekyll, hosted on GitHub pages.

- This website uses [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) (parent-theme) as base-code, all the parts of the code belonging to the parent-theme obeys [parent-License](parent-LICENSE).
+ This website uses [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll) (parent-theme) as base code, and all the parts of the code belonging to the parent-theme obey [parent-License](parent-LICENSE).

 Everything else belongs to CASA and its sponsors.